gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 The p-value = 0.3679, therefore the null hypothesis of having equal variances cannot be rejected.
 The equal variance assumption was then not violated.

+To See if there is a pattern that indicates that the erors are not independent, lets plot residuals against successive residuals.

 ![Image of Catholic Residuals](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/catholicResiduals..png)

+Clearly, there is no visible pattern from the plot.
+Therefore, the independent errors assumption was not violated.

 ### Identify leverage points